turnkeylinux-apps/tkldev/docs/README.rst

 that anyway and test it, so why not to do it in a way that is well documented and repeatable as opposed to an error prone manual process.
-Your future self will appreciate it and so will everyone else that wants to build on your work.
+Your future self will appreciate it and so will everyone else that wants to benefit from and build on your work.

 Is TKLDev limited to building TurnKey related systems?
 ------------------------------------------------------